NeuroTechX/ntx_slack_archive/eegdata.md

  >Thanks aj , that''s very helpful, If you can ask him that would be great, did you connect to to open BCI?

+8/28/2017 11:50 AM

+ **aj** :

+ >Cool I'll post here soon!
+Yea I've written large portions of the Cyton firmware, Cyton and ganglion nodejs drivers and GUI code.
+Plus made the new wifi shield launching next month.
+If you ever have questions DM me.